HangZhangZ/MaskLayout/README.md

 - vector-token only (`vec`)
 - hybrid image+vector with graph-aware masking (`hybrid`)

-The repository includes model code, preprocessing utilities, notebooks, and several preprocessed `.npy/.npz` training artifacts.
-It includes all raw data, but the codes are under cleaned up.
+The repository includes all raw data, while the codes are under cleaned up.

-## Dataset and Framework Overview

-High-level pipeline:

-1. Parse SwissDwelling-style geometry records into room polygons, adjacency, windows, and boundary/site context.
-2. Convert each plan into two aligned representations:
-   - vector attributes (`T/S/L/A/R/W`)
-   - per-attribute RGBA images (`T/S/L/A/R/W`) and composed visualizations
-3. Tokenize attribute images with a VQ-VAE into codebook indices.
-4. Train masked transformers to reconstruct masked tokens/attributes.
-5. In `hybrid` mode, jointly predict image tokens + vector attributes with graph/attribute/room attention masks.

 ## Dataset Figures